BaderLab/EnrichmentMap_docs/index.rst

 Applying automatic layout techniques, groups of inter-related gene-sets tend to cluster together, providing for a much easier and intuitive visualization.

-Please also see `The EnrichmentMap Protocol`_ for details on automating EnrichmentMap.

 .. |screenshot1| image:: images/index/screenshot_1.png
    :width: 45%